 - Bounce-back loans are obtainable https://www.british-business-bank.co.uk/ourpartners/coronavirus-business-interruption-loan-schemes/bounce-back-loans/for-businesses-and-advisors.Max loan is available for 25% of turnover with a ceiling of £50,000.No Interest chargeable for the first 12 months.

-- The Coronavirus Job Retention scheme (CJRS) – grants cover 80% of the salary of PAYE employees.
-They are paid by the HMGOV to prevent layoffs.
+- The Coronavirus Job Retention scheme (CJRS) – grants cover 80% of PAYE employees’ salary.
+The HMGOV pays them to prevent layoffs.

 - Online scheme set up for CJRS.